How to Build a Morning Routine You Actually Keep

 If you are starting from nothing, or starting again, do not design a routine.
 Choose one thing.

 The one habit that, if you did it every morning, would make the most difference to how the rest of the day feels.
-The one practice that is most yours — not what you think you should do, but what genuinely changes something for you.
+Not what you think you should do — what genuinely changes something for you.

 Do it every day for two weeks.
 Just that.
 Do not add anything until it has become ordinary — until it is something you do rather than something you are trying to do.

 Then, when it is solid, add one more thing.
-And then another.
-Built this way — one habit at a time, each one given enough time to take root before the next is added — a morning routine actually holds.
+Built this way — one habit at a time, each one given enough time to take root — a morning routine actually holds.

 Protect It Like It Matters